Randy Babbitt: Drunk driving arrest and resignation

 Babbitt was arrested December 3, 2011, in Fairfax City, Virginia, and charged with driving under the influence of alcohol.
 Babbitt was about 9 miles from his Reston, Virginia home when an officer alleged that he drove on the wrong side of the road.
 Fairfax police issued a press release December 5, in accordance with a department policy of announcing arrests of public officials.
 Obama administration officials did not learn about the arrest until they saw the press release.

 The day the press release was published, Babbitt requested a leave of absence, which Transportation Secretary Ray LaHood granted.
 Michael Huerta, Babbitt's deputy, immediately took Babbitt's responsibilities.
 Babbitt resigned as FAA administrator the next day, December 6.

 Babbitt's drunk driving charge was dismissed May 10, 2012, after a Fairfax City judge found that the arresting officer had no good reason, only a "mere hunch," for pulling Babbitt over.
 A video of the arrest played in court showed that Babbitt had not, in fact, driven in the wrong direction.
 Babbitt's lawyer challenged the methodology of the alcohol breath test.
 An initial test showed a .07% blood-alcohol level, which is below the legal limit.
 The officer then tested Babbitt again until he got a .08% reading—something police are not allowed to do.
 After the dismissal, Babbitt said he planned to work in aviation consulting.
-Little or no mention is made of the actions taken to rebuke the police officer.